Bienassss/StackHeapPython/README.md

         return wrapper
     ```

-This documentation provides a comprehensive overview of `CSVDataHandler` functionalities, explaining how data is managed in CSV format for both heap and stack structures.
-The inclusion of a validation decorator demonstrates the use of the decorator design pattern to add functionality maintainably.
+`CSVDataHandler` with the inclusion of a validation decorator demonstrates the use of the decorator design pattern to add functionality maintainably.

 ### CommandInvoker Class Overview